felipedelosh/FakePythonFlaskServerDOTERS/readme.md

 ## :hammer:Funtions:

 - `/health`: Check server status.<br>
+- `/`: BROWSER: Login in the app.<br>
+- `/login`: BROSWER-REDIRECT: after / you can login to get callback url with all tokens.<br>
+- `/v2/user/signup`: POSTMAN: Create a new user in APP.<br>
+- `/sso/v2/member/callback/register`: POSTMAN: Create a callback url to user.<br>
+- `/v1/security/generate-otp`: POSTMAN: Generate OTP for a member.<br>
+- `/v1/security/validate-otp`: POSTMAN: Validates a OTP for a member.<br>
-- `/v1/security/login`: Validate user credentials and return mock auth token.<br>
+- `/v1/security/login`: POSTMAN: Validate user credentials and return mock auth token.<br>
 - `Function X`: ABC.<br>